How to perform conditional judgments (if/elif/else) in Anqi CMS template?

 {%- endif %}

-Condition judgment based on custom fields:If the content model defines custom fields, we can also judge based on the values of these fields.
-For example, a custom field namedis_featureda boolean type:
+Make a conditional judgment based on a custom field:If the content model defines custom fields, we can also judge based on the values of these fields.
+For example, a boolean custom field namedis_featuredis:

 {% archiveDetail archive with name="is_featured" %}